nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 Experience level
 Type of interaction
-Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.--> Anticipated users will be researchers who are working with nanodiamonds.
-This could include ND growth, ND applications, etc. Access to the application will be the same for everyone and no experience level will be necessary.
-There will likely be a function/area in which the user can provide feedback or comments.
+Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.--> The intended users will be researchers who are utilizing nanodiamonds in their research for either growth or other applications.
+Users will upload txt or csv files of the raman spectrum they obtained.
+Access to the application will be the same for everyone.
+No experience level will be necessary to use the software, however an understanding of the Raman spectrum will be required.

 ### 3.2 User Requirements
 <!-- Provide a list of issue links to document the main set of user requirements to be satisfied by this release.
 Use the user requirement template to draft thense issues.
 A well written user requirement should be easy to justify (Rational) and should be testable.
 List in order of priority as must have, should have or nice to have for each use case. -->
-Simple UI with clear features
-Clear and easy to read output graphs/data
-Include user manual or tutorial
+Allow import of txt and csv files
+Quickly load Raman spectrum graph after "fitting" button is clicked and be able to save data

 ### 3.3 Proposed User Interface
 <!--Could include drawn mockups, screenshots of prototypes, comparison to existing software and other descriptions.-->